Alberta can lead in a net-zero future - Define the decade - Business Council of Alberta

 Alberta’s goal should be to move quickly and become a frontrunner in the global hydrogen race.
 There are only a handful of places in the world that have the available resources, geology, use cases, and regulatory frameworks to do this, and Alberta can be at the very top of this global list.
 We have an almost unparalleled opportunity at our fingertips if we act quickly.

-So, we need to invest in infrastructure to move hydrogen within our regions, across Canada and to international markets.
+So, we need to invest in infrastructure to move hydrogen within our Regions, across Canada and to international markets.

 Many countries recognize hydrogen’s transformative potential and are beginning to incorporate it into their economic and energy strategies.
-Japan, South Korea, China, Germany, and California are key markets looking for clean hydrogen, and the Edmonton region has what they need.
+Japan, South Korea, China, Germany, and California are key markets looking for clean hydrogen, and the Edmonton Region has what they need.
 We can produce net-zero hydrogen at a low cost and at a volume that can make a global difference.
 However, we must ensure we don’t hold ourselves back.

 Alberta is Canada’s largest hydrogen producer.